 Why maintain an AR department?

-For small businesses operating on a cash basis, they may wonder why they need AR at all.
+For small businesses operating on a cash basis, it may be a question why they need accounts receivable at all.
 For cash businesses interested in expansion, the most compelling reason for AR is building the customer base: moving from cash-only to credit-granting can greatly increase the number of customers willing to purchase from the company.
 The customers may themselves be waiting on their own AR to turn over so they can pay the bills.

 For businesses with many customers and orders, it is important to keep everything consistent.
 By neglecting to create an AR department, the business could suffer from missing payments or poor bookkeeping, as accounts on credit and cash accounts become commingled.

-By outsourcing AR, businesses can free their employees to work on the product.
-The engineers, visionaries, and creators are probably uninterested in chasing down payments and maintaining the billing system.
-Outsourcing allows the company to operate essential but non-product-oriented functions on a shoestring budget.
+By outsourcing accounts receivable, businesses can free their employees to work on the product.
+The engineers, visionaries and creators should not be spending valuable time chasing down payments and maintaining the billing system.
+Outsourcing allows the company to operate essential but non-product functions on a shoestring budget.

 The popularity of cloud services (SaaS, DbaaS, etc. on Azure, AWS, and others) stems from only paying for needed computation time or storage space; similarly, outsourcing AR can benefit a business by letting them only pay for services when they need them and to the extent that they need them.